Can metronidazole cause white tongue

 When the balance of bacteria in the mouth is disturbed, it can result in the overgrowth of certain types of bacteria or yeast, leading to the formation of a white coating on the surface of the tongue.
 This coating can appear thick or patchy and may be accompanied by other symptoms such as bad breath or a dry mouth.

-See also Metronidazole 500 mg effectiveness
+See also Metronidazole sibo

 Remember: It is essential to consult with a healthcare provider if you experience any unusual symptoms while taking metronidazole, including changes in your oral health.